nima-farnoodian/jewelry-recognition/README.md

 # Notebooks

 You can find the notebooks in the root.
+The notebooks include the implementation of the models.

 - Transfer Learning-Inception V3.ipynb (Transfer Learning using Inception V3)